 Where do I do my laundry?

 Each residence hall has a laundry room equipped with high efficiency washing machines and dryers.
+There is no cost to use on-campus laundry facilities.

 Where do I eat?